jonbartels/bootermcgooter/README.md

 The goal I had was to set environment name and server name at boot time from environment variables.
 These can be set in the MC UI.
 They are stored as `core` properties in the `configurations` table.
 It is possible to pre-load a DB or execute `psql` statements from the Docker startup script.
 That requires some fiddly SQL but @kpalang sketched out how to do it.

 @tonygermano hit on the idea of leveraging the [new server startup event](https://github.com/nextgenhealthcare/connect/pull/4861) feature from 4.4.0.

+Kirby Knight, Sean Rowe, and Jacob Schleith also contributed to the user story.